 Meanwhile, the USDA’s final rule for mandatory country of origin labeling (COOL) went into effect in March 2009.
 This rule requires retailers to notify their customers of the country of origin of covered commodities (including fresh produce), meaning retailers will require their suppliers to support this communication effort through accurate labeling.

 The NMB hosted a U.S. Government Working Session on September 18, 2014 at the Embassy Suites at Chevy Chase Pavilion, Washington, DC.
 The session focused on providing attendees with information on border crossings and tools available for the industry to use.
 The information provided insight to both mango producers and importers that is vital for smooth mango delivery to consumers.

 Additionally, the National Mango Board has created a comprehensive Issues and Crisis Response Guide that outlines the process we will follow in response to a developing crisis or issue.
 The plan is intended to help the mango industry respond to a crisis in the most efficient and effective manner in order to protect consumer health.
 The plan includes industry resources as well as credible third-party information to aid the mango industry in its response.
-You can download a copy of the 2016 Issues and Crisis Response Guide.
 This guide can also be a great foundation for creating your own issues and crisis response guide for your company.
 Please be patient as the document is large and may take several minutes to open, depending on your connection speed.

 - Guide to Minimize Microbial Food Safety Hazards for Fresh Fruits and Vegetables